mkh-user/enhex/README.md

 - **Compile** to standard Regex that works everywhere
 - **One core**, written in Rust, compiled to WASM — runs identically in every language

+### Language Support Status:

+- Rust: ✅ Native
+- Python: ✅ `enhex` at PyPI with WASM
+- JavaScript: ⚠️ No NPM package, with WASM

 ---

 ## Quick Example